luchianov/Samples/README.md

 - Simplifies complex cron scheduling to fit specific project requirements.
 - Balances functionality and simplicity in design and implementation.
+- Employs dependency injection pattern to uncouple from the CommandProcessor.
 - Leverages persistent storage for schedule integrity across system restarts.

 ## StreamLogger.h